Evalutik/elanik-report-studio/README.md

 ## Prerequisites

-Before building or running Elanik Reporter, ensure you have the following installed:
+Before building or running Elanik Report Studio, ensure you have the following installed:

 - **Java JDK 21** (or your development version; minimum 20)
 - **JavaFX 21 SDK** (modules: `controls`, `fxml`, `graphics`, `base`)